With fall coming, you may wonder what to do with a yard full of leaves. You have options:

 - Yard waste taken to Haley Pike does not need to be bagged.
 Loads transported in open-bed trucks should be tarped.

 - If you do bag material, use paper yard waste bags.
 The material in plastic bags will not be accepted.
-The city has a limited supply of free leaf chutes available for Fayette County residents.

 Never dispose of leaves or other yard waste by putting it in the street.
 It can clog storm drains, leading to flooding issues.
 It also overwhelms local creeks with nutrients, causing water quality issues.
 You can be a super resident by adopting your local storm drain, helping to keep it clear of debris and reporting problems to LexCall.